retailnext/hllpp/README.md

 * marshaling so you can serialize to your datastore
 * extra space savings by only using 5 bits per register when possible
+* built-in non-streaming murmur3 implementation for fast hashing of input data

 ## Usage